learn-tdd-in/learntdd.in/src/react-native/index.md

 Rerun the component test.
 This gets us past the assertion failure.

-**Once a component test passes, step back up to the outer end-to-end test to see what the next error is.** Rerun `detox test`.
-Now our final assertion fails: it can't find a UI element that has `accessibilityLabel('New message')`.
+**Once a component test passes, step back up to the outer end-to-end test to see what the next error is.** Rerun `detox test -c ios`.
+Now our final assertion fails: it can't find a UI element that has `label('New message')`.

 Now, finally, the test will drive us to implement the real meat of our feature: storing the message entered and displaying it.